pmean/classes/biostats-1/03/src/simon-5501-03-directions.md

 ---
 title: "Directions for 5501-03 programming assignment"
-author: "Steve Simon"
-format:
-  html:
-    embed-resources: true
-date: 2024-08-18
 ---

 Before you start this assignment, download all the files listed on the Canvas page for this programming assignment.

 ## Question #1